Top 9 common accounting mistakes businesses should avoid in 2025

 Mistake 9: Lack of visibility across teams

-For example, if the finance team is unaware of marketing budgets, overspending or missed opportunities can occur.
-Similarly, operations may struggle without clear insights into cash flow and inventory costs.
+For example, if the accounts team is unaware of marketing budgets, overspending may occur.
+Operations can also face problems if they lack visibility into cash flow or inventory costs.

 Conclusion